-- (2) Return and secure the top lid of the laser chamber and the lamp-replacing cover in the reversed order. - ⇒ Tighten the 8 bolts with 500 cN•m (50 kgf•cm) of standard tightening torque to secure the top lid of the laser chamber.
+- (2) Return and secure the top lid of the laser chamber and the lamp-replacing cover in the reversed order. - ➡ Tighten the bolts with 500 cN•m (50 kgf•cm) of standard tightening torque.
+If any water leaks, tighten them with up to 550 cN•m (55 kgf•cm) of tightening torque, and then check that no water leaks.